Title IX: Sexual Violence

 Protecting the Complainant

-Pending final outcome of an investigation, ARCOM will take steps to protect the complainant from further discrimination or harassment.
+Pending final outcome of an investigation, ACHE and/or ARCOM will take steps to protect the complainant from further discrimination or harassment.
 This may include allowing the complainant to change his or her academic situation if options to do so are reasonably available.

 Timing of Complaints